gopar/gopar.github.io/_posts/2020-03-29-how-i-stay-productive.md

     There really isn't anything else I can add to this but to simply just try it, even if you were like me not believing it worked.

 Of course, I'm still learning how to be more productive/efficient.
-Some of the ways I go about learning new things is by listenting to podcasts.
+Some of the ways I go about learning new things is by listening to podcasts.
 A podcast I really like is [The Productivity Show](https://www.asianefficiency.com/podcast/) which where I've learned quite a bit of things and I hope it'll help you as well.